schlaubstar/SwitchBotMeter2MQTT-ESP32/README.md

 * <https://github.com/ronschaeffer/sbm2mqtt>
 * <https://github.com/IanHarvey/bluepy>

 The implementation is tailored to specific needs: sensors are read cyclically, and MAC addresses of target devices must be provided in advance.
-If no matching MAC address is configured, the ESP32 module enters sleep mode.
+It basically acts as "range-extender" for SwitchBot Meter devices that are too far away from the Bluetooth receiver.

 ## Contributions